 Early Life and Education

-Jonathan Gray was born on February 4, 1970, in Highland Park, Illinois, to a Jewish family.
-His father owned a small auto parts manufacturer, and his mother ran a catering business.
-Gray graduated magna cum laude from the University of Pennsylvania in 1992 with a B.A. in English from the School of Arts & Sciences and a B.S. from the Wharton School.
-He was elected to Phi Beta Kappa.
+Jonathan Gray was born in Highland Park, Illinois, to a Jewish family.
+He graduated magna cum laude from the University of Pennsylvania in 1992 with a Bachelor of Arts in English and a Bachelor of Science from the Wharton School.

 Rise to Success

-Gray began his career at Blackstone in 1992 in mergers and acquisitions and private equity.
-He became co-head of the real estate group in 2005 and global head of real estate in 2011.
+Gray joined Blackstone in 1992 in the mergers and acquisitions and private equity group, later moving into the real estate division.
+He became co-head of the real estate group in 2005 and global head in 2011, building it into the largest commercial real estate platform in the world.
 Under his leadership, Blackstone's real estate division became one of its most valuable branches.
-He orchestrated the $26 billion buyout of Hilton Hotels in 2007, which became the most profitable private equity real estate deal ever, earning $14 billion for the firm's investors.
-He was named President and COO of Blackstone in 2018.
+In 2018, he was appointed President and Chief Operating Officer of Blackstone.
+He orchestrated the $26 billion buyout of Hilton Hotels in 2007.

 Key Business Strategies